Iron is used to make Haemaglobin – the part of our red blood cells that carries oxygen around our body.

 - See the doctor for an initial assessment of the cause of the deficiency

 - The doctor will discuss treatment options and explain the iron infusion protocol and what to expect after iron infusion

 - If suitable you will be given a script for the iron

 - The doctor and nurse will administer the injection and monitor you throughout

 - Go to pathology 6 weeks later to check your iron levels.

 Do I Need To Bring Anything To My Appointment?

-Iron Infusions are available at Premier Health Partners on Monday & Tuesday.
+Iron Infusions are available at Premier Health Partners on Monday to Friday.

-As Iron Infusion is a more complex treatment than your standard consultation so we request that you please call our friendly reception team to arrange an appointment with doctor Jane Habib or to discuss any aspect of the Iron Infusion procedure (rather than using our online booking service).
+As Iron Infusion is a more complex treatment than your standard consultation, we request that you please call our friendly reception team to arrange an appointment with one of our doctors or to discuss any aspect of the Iron Infusion procedure (rather than using our online booking service).